KUNALCHOURE/PrimeStays/README.md

-# Hotel Booking Website
+# Hotel Information Website

 ## Overview

-This is a Hotel Booking Website built with HTML,CSS,JS,Node.js, Express, and MongoDB.
+This is a Hotel Information Website built with HTML,CSS,JS,Node.js, Express, and MongoDB.
 The application allows users to view, create, and edit hotel listings, add reviews, and manage user authentication.
 It also integrates with Cloudinary for image storage and provides a responsive user interface.

 ## Features